prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 For each topic, systems should score each possibly relevant tweet with ids less than or equal to the query's `querytweettime` element.
 Note that `querytweettime` is considered to be definitive in preference to `querytime`.

 *Note that the following is slightly different from last year:* Participating groups may submit up to four runs.
-External evidence can be used (in fact, encouraged), but future evidence cannot (see below for a more detailed discussion).
+External evidence can be used (in fact, encouraged), but the runs **cannot** take advantage of future evidence (see below for a more detailed discussion).
 Manual runs (i.e., runs with human involvement) are also welcome.

 Submitted runs must follow standard TREC format: